 A Pass Line Bet wins at 2:1 if a 7 or 11 is rolled.
 It loses if a 2, 3 or 12 is rolled, and the round is over.
 This is known as crapping out.

 If any other number is rolled, this becomes the Point Number and the game continues.
-With a Point Number established you have new betting options, and typically the table is betting against a 7 being rolled before the Point Number.
+With a Point, Number established you have new betting options, and typically the table is betting against a 7 is rolled before the Point Number.

 Once a 7 is rolled, the round is over and the game restarts.

 There are lots of ways to bet in craps and playing online is a great way to learn.
 Evolution Gaming’s technology displays exactly how much you stand to win from each bet, so it’s perfect for getting a feel for how the different bets work.

 With online craps, you place bets by selecting your chip size and clicking on the desired bet on the virtual craps table.
 You’ll see your virtual chips appear on the bet, and if you win the money goes right into your account immediately.

 Every bet in craps has different odds, and some are significantly more valuable than others.
 We’ve got some useful advice about the highest value bets below in our strategy section, but you can also see a list of classic craps bets below:

 - Come & Don’t Come Bets

 - Place Win